-While the Viofo A129 Pro Duo might be the most feature-rich dash cam on our list, it's also not the most user-friendly.
-If you're looking for something that's easier to manage, with a simple interface and very little fuss then we'd suggest the Nextbase 522GW is the answer to your quest.
+If you're looking for something that's easy to manage, with a simple interface and very little fuss then we'd suggest the Nextbase 622GW is the answer to your quest.

-This camera has a number of fantastic features to it that include a large 3-inch touchscreen display, the ability to capture up to 1440p footage at 30 FPS and a simple mounting design.
+This dash cam has a number of fantastic features that include a large 3-inch touchscreen display, the ability to capture up to 4K footage at 30 FPS and a simple mounting design.

 This dash cam has a rolling video capture capability and a large button to protect important footage from being overwritten.
 A quick tap on the touch screen also snaps a still photo should the need arise.
 You can then use this touchscreen to scroll through and replay captured footage without moving it to another device.